-The Audiology Department at Rady Children's Hospital-San Diego offers a full range of diagnostic and rehabilitative services for children and adults with hearing problems.
-This includes a highly successful Cochlear Implant Program, staffed by a multidisciplinary team from various specialties.
+The Audiology Department at Rady Children’s Hospital-San Diego offers a full range of evaluation and rehabilitative services for children and adults with hearing problems.
+This includes a highly successful Cochlear Implant Program, staffed by a multidisciplinary team.
+We also offer hearing aid and assistive listening device evaluations and fittings.

-Our team also works closely with the Speech-Language Pathology Department and Developmental Evaluation Clinic to ensure that any hearing problems associated with communication and social development are identified and treated early.
+Our team works closely with the Speech-Language Pathology Department and Developmental Evaluation Clinic to ensure that any hearing problems associated with communication and social development are identified and treated early.
+We also work with several other specialties, including Ear, Nose and Throat, Genetics, and Hematology/Oncology.

 - Talks in a very loud or very soft voice.